 1.Applause rate per post

 Applause rate per post is easily calculated across social media by dividing the number of Likes (used to be called favorites), FB likes or Google +1s, by the number of social media posts within a given period.
 For example, for Twitter, say you wanted to calculate the applause rate of your tweets during the past week.
-Divide the total number of Likes (favorites) (let’s call it 27) by the total number of tweets you sent out during the week (let’s say 51 for you).
+First, divide the total number of Likes (favorites) (let’s call it 27) by the total number of tweets you sent out during the week (let’s say 51 for you).
 So, my applause rate for the past week would be 53%.

 2.Conversation rate per post